tobiasfl/tobias-master-thesis-webrtc/README.md

 ### Implementation/ testing tasks
  - [ ] Video and Data flows: classes!  *NOT URGENT*
- - [ ] DEMO: implement FSE-active in chromium and use "front, back and screensharing using the media channel": PS: laptop doesn't have two cameras, but we can use both camera and screen sharing?
  - [ ] 1.
 Implement example algorithm 1 of active FSE in chromium
  - [ ] 1.
 Extend the webrtc app with screen sharing over media channel
  - [ ] 1.
 Test with video and screen sharing using only media channel
  - [ ] 2.
-Implement and test FSE-NG and test with video and data flow
+Implement and test FSE-NG with video and data flow
  - [ ] 3.
 Test algorithm 1 with video+data at the same time
+ - [ ] Implement screen sharing over data channel in the webrtc app

  ### Next meeting: